 C.J.
-Frye is entering his third season at Newberry in 2017 and will coach the Wolves' tight ends.
+Frye spent his third season on staff at Newberry in 2017 and will coach the Wolves' tight ends.
 He previously served in the same role in the 2012 and 2013 seasons.

 Frye joins the Newberry staff following a two-year stint at Andrew Jackson High School.
 Frye had an 11-10 record as a head coach.
 In 2016, the Volunteers' 8-3 record and playoff appearance represented their first winning season since 1997.
 Frye earned Coach of the Year awards from the Lancaster News and Tri-County Football Coaches Association.

 Frye has coached at a plethora of institutions, holding assistant coaching positions at Westside, A.C.
 Flora, McCormick, and Hilton Head High Schools.
 He has spent time in the college ranks on the Benedict, Tennessee State, South Carolina, and South Carolina State sidelines.
 Frye served as a graduate assistant under both Lou Holtz (2004) and Steve Spurrier (2005) while with the Gamecocks, mentoring current Newberry offensive line coach Na'Shan Goddard.
 The pair also played together in 2001 and 2002.